ggcarrots/django-carrots/source/python_quickstart.rst

 =====================   ==================

 We need to use the “conditional statement” :keyword:`if`.
-It will execute the rest of the program based on a given condition:
+It will execute the rest of the program depending on a given condition:

 .. testsetup::